dapphub/klab/README.md

 ## KLab
-A symbolic execution engine for EVM and explorer for K-framework reachability proofs.
+GUI for exploring K-framework reachability proofs.

 **This is an early alpha version for internal usage.
 Direct any questions in an issue or at  https://dapphub.chat/channel/k-framework .